Usher Dresses To Impress During Paris Fashion Week - NewsBreak

 Usher Dresses To Impress During Paris Fashion Week

-Usher sends fans and fashionistas reeling with his incredible Paris Fashion Week attire.
+Usher has been sending fans and fashionistas reeling with his incredible Paris Fashion Week attire.
 The Grammy-award-winning singer appeared at several runway shows, dripped down in fresh gear.

 Before heading into the Louis Vuitton show on Jan.
 19, Usher posed outside the venue wearing a head-to-toe ensemble from the French fashion house.
 The “Yeah!” hitmaker rocked a leather hat and a black oversized pea coat from the designer.
 Usher, 44, topped the look off with white shoes and a colorful Louis Vuitton charm belt.